Ever since I was a little kid, I've dreamt about visiting Egypt.

 Earlier this year, with a trip to the Seychelles already planned, I decide to go for it, and booked a 12-day tour of Egypt with Intrepid Travel.
 I knew Egypt wasn't somewhere I wanted to travel 100% solo, and I've had great experiences traveling with Intrepid in the past.

-I'll be writing more about the tour later, but first I want to talk a little about Egypt and the things that surprised me about traveling there.
+I've written separately about the tour itself, but now I want to talk a little about Egypt and the things that surprised me about traveling there.
 Chances are some of these will surprise you, too!

 7 Things That Surprised Me About Traveling in Egypt